 - Flashing Green: Indicates normal operation.
 The microinverter is receiving messages from the Envoy and senses that the utility grid is within voltage/frequency specifications. - Flashing Orange: Indicates that the microinverter is not receiving messages from the Envoy, but is otherwise operating normally.
 The microinverter senses that the utility grid is within voltage/frequency specifications. - Flashing Red: Indicates that the microinverter is not operating normally.
 The microinverter does not sense that the utility grid is within voltage/frequency specifications.
 The microinverter cannot produce power until this is resolved.
-See "Troubleshoot an Inoperable Microinverter" on page 22. - Solid Red: DC resistance low fault.
+See "Troubleshoot an Inoperable Microinverter" on page 27. - Solid Red: For M215-2LL-60-IG this is a DC resistance low fault.
+Troubleshoot as described in the following section. - Solid Red: For M215-2LL-60 this is a GFDI fault.
 Troubleshoot as described in the following section.